 When I go for squirrel hunting, I always prefer a small caliber rifle.
 As shotguns are not suitable for small game hunting.
 Besides, being a critter creature, the shotgun will destroy the body of the game.
-For that reason, .22lr is a suitable one for having a go.
-With that bad guy, you will be able to get head or heart shot.
+For that reason, .22lr is a suitable one for having a go in any competition.
+With that bad guy, you will be able to get a head or heart shot.
 It will be just perfect for a small creature like that.

 Size of the Squirrel

 Different types of squirrels have different sizes.
 The eastern gray squirrel has a weight of 0.88 to 1.32 pound, a Siberian chipmunk 0.11 to 0.33 pound, an alpine marmot 6.17 to 7.28 pound and an African pygmy squirrel 0.035 pounds!
 So they are really small creatures that are really fast and difficult to scope.